 The Institute of Electrical and Electronic Engineers (IEEE) is developing a technical standard for measuring the Radio Frequency (RF) energy exposure from wireless phones and other wireless handsets with the participation and leadership of FDA scientists and engineers.
 The standard, "Recommended Practice for Determining the Spatial-Peak Specific Absorption Rate (SAR) in the Human Body Due to Wireless Communications Devices: Experimental Techniques", sets forth the first consistent test methodology for measuring the rate at which RF is deposited in the heads of wireless phone users.
-The test method uses a tissue-simulating model of the human head.
-Standardized SAR test methodology is expected to greatly improve the consistency of measurements made at different laboratories on the same phone.
+The test methodology is expected to greatly improve the consistency of measurements made at different laboratories on the same phone.
 SAR is the measurement of the amount of energy absorbed in tissue, either by the whole body or a small part of the body.
 It is measured in watts/kg (or mill-watts/g) of matter.
 This measurement is used to determine whether a wireless phone complies with safety guidelines.